traviswilliams/Scraper/README.md

     - http://localhost:65304/admin/stop
     - http://localhost:65304/admin/start

+## Scraper.LoadTester
+This is a simple console app which makes some Scrape requests against the API.
+There's a UrlList.txt file with URLs to scrape, and it just pulls out h1,h2,h3 tags.
+It doesn't have a lot of URLs but it will simplify adding some jobs to view throughout the API.

 ## Improvements
 1. Using an in-memory data store is not ideal since any time the app shuts down it's lost.
 A database/document store would make this much better.
 I've used the Repository pattern so this type of change could be (more) easily made in the future
 2. JobManager currently kicks off a long-running thread which is at the whim of IIS (i.e. it can be killed whenever which is a major problem.)
 Frameworks such as [Quartz.net](https://www.quartz-scheduler.net/) and [Hangfire](https://www.hangfire.io/) could really help with this as they have persistence.